Our People

 Tanda Tula is involved in a large number of community and conservation initiatives in the local area.
 Care is at the heart of everything they do and this includes the staff, the neighbouring communities and wildlife.
 The camp has been one of the chief benefactors of Save the Elephants South Africa.

-Stay at Tanda Tula Safari Lodge
+Stay at Tanda Tula Plains Camp

 Aerial View, Three Trees at Spioenkop, Durban, South Africa